- Floris established in London by Juan Famenias Floris.

 - Biotherm founded by a group of dermatologists from Molitg-Les-Bains.

-- The Gillette Safety Razor Co. renamed The Gillette Co.
+- Gillette Safety Razor Company renamed as the Gillette Company.

 - The Colgate-Palmolive-Peet Company renamed as the Colgate-Palmolive Company.

-- Aziza Eye Cosmetics Co. sold to Mauvel Ltd.
+- Aziza Eye Cosmetics Company sold to Mauvel Ltd.

-- Coty, Inc. organises Beauty Products, Inc. to distribute Lucien Lelong, Marie Earle and Lily Dache cosmetics in the U.S.
+- Coty, Inc. organises General Beauty Products, Inc. to distribute Lucien Lelong, Marie Earle and Lily Daché Hair Cosmetics in the U.S.

-- Lady Esther, Inc. acquired by Zonite Products Corp. from the Lansing Foundation.
+- Lady Esther, Inc. acquired by Zonite Products Corporation from the Lansing Foundation.